Anxiety Attacks vs Panic Attacks: What They Are, and Are They Different?

 • Excessive caffeine intake

-Anxiety Attacks vs Panic Attacks: Who is at Risk?
+Anxiety Attacks vs Panic Attacks: Who Is at Risk?

 Many factors can make individuals prone to anxiety attacks and panic attacks.
 However, both of the conditions have similar risk factors.